HannimalCrackers/DHUM_73000/007_workinprogress.md

 * **I used commands I didn't understand in Terminal to batch rename my images, even though it was scary.**
     * [StackExchange source](https://apple.stackexchange.com/questions/236213/renaming-files-names-in-bulk-any-smarter-solution)

+&nbsp;
+* In Google Cloud Vision API.
+Is this Python? .py

 &nbsp; &nbsp; &nbsp; &nbsp;